theodorecurtil/iot_streaming_analytics/README.md

 ## :bulb: Introduction

 In this new blog post (or github repo), we show you a use case we had to solve for a customer, in the IoT business.
+In this specific use-case, we want to build a dashboard to quickly identify which devices have a behaviour deviating from normal behaviour.
+For instance, it could be connected doors located in a city, with an area having a network disruption causing all doors to reject access to users in this area.
+With streaming analytics, we can identify those events as they arrive and notify users or support about the disruption of service.

 The end-product is a dashboard with live, streaming analytics.
 It looks like the below.